 Are you interested in taking part?
-Contact your local DBYN organisation for more information!
+Contact us or register down below!

 The participants of this TC are expected to become active as Salesian Chaplains on future activities of DBYN’s training strategy (young exchange, seminars, training courses, symposia and study visits).
 Alternatively, they can also become active on local, regional or national level within one of our MOs.

 We have put up following profile of experienced volunteers:

 - Travel is reimbursed up to a maximum